rop14009/WegrzynLab/Annotation_Report_Generator/readme.md

 cd /path/to/directory/containing/script/directory_containing_script/
 python report_generator.py
 ```
+After completing a successful execution of the report generator script, you will have a tab-delimited annotation file, a log file with summary statistics, flat files for contaminants and nohit sequences, and XML files for each database (and combined) if selected

-5) From the combined XML file generated, run Blast2GO:
+5) From the combined XML file generated, you have the option to run Blast2GO to assign ontology terms:
 Execution example for Blast2GO:

 GUI Version: